simonmichael/hledger/hledger/test/README.md

 Run them all (also builds hledger):

-    make functest
+    just functest

-See how the Makefile is invoking shelltestrunner:
+See the commands being run:

-    $ make functest -n
+    $ just -v functest
+    ===> Running recipe `functest`...
-    stack build --fast hledger
+    $STACK build --ghc-options=-Werror hledger
-    (COLUMNS=80 stack exec -- shelltest --execdir -j16 --hide-successes --exclude=/_ -w `stack exec -- which hledger` tests \
-            && echo functest PASSED) || (echo functest FAILED; false)
+    time ((stack exec -- shelltest --execdir --exclude=/_ --threads=32  hledger/test/ bin/ -x ledger-compat/ledger-baseline -x ledger-compat/ledger-regress -x ledger-compat/ledger-extra && echo $@ PASSED) || (echo $@ FAILED; false))

-These are the most important:

-- `COLUMNS=80` makes output independent of your terminal width.
-- `--execdir` runs each test within its own directory.
+Some explanation:

-- ``-w `stack exec -- which hledger` `` ensures you are testing the hledger executable that was just built.
+- `stack exec -- ...` ensures you are testing the hledger executable that was just built (it will be first in PATH).
+- `--execdir` executes tests within their test file's directory.
+- `--exclude=/_` excludes top-level test files whose names begin with underscore.
-- `-j16` runs tests in parallel which is much faster.
+- `--threads=N` runs tests in parallel which is much faster.
+- `-x` is another spelling of --exclude

-Run only the tests matching a regular expression (`balance-assertions:.*19` in this case):)
+Run only the tests matching a regular expression (here, the 19th test in the balance-assertions.test file):

-    $ make functest-balance-assertions.*19
+    $ just functest -i balance-assertions.*19
     :hledger/test/journal/balance-assertions.test:19: [OK]

              Test Cases  Total